 Number of Ethernet Ports

-But if you’re trying to get the fastest online gaming possible, you may want to consider a modem that comes with more than one ethernet connection.
+But if you’re trying to get the fastest online gaming speeds possible, you may want to consider a modem that comes with more than one ethernet connection.
 A wired internet signal is almost always going to be faster and more stable than a wireless signal.
 Just keep in mind that hooking up multiple devices directly to your modem can be logistically difficult.

 Upstream and Downstream Channels and Channel Bonding

 When data flows through your modem, it’s not as if it’s passing through a single tube.
 Instead, different pieces of data are delivered through multiple channels.
 This allows for more efficient delivery of information since it allows for multiple pieces of data to be delivered simultaneously.
-Knowing the maximum download and upload speeds of your modem is more important than knowing how many upstream and downstream channels it possesses, but can’t hurt to check.
+Knowing the maximum download and upload speeds of your modem is more important than knowing how many upstream and downstream channels it possesses, but it also can’t hurt to check.

 Frequently Asked Questions